Collective Monte Carlo updates through tensor network renormalization: Markov chains and tensor network renormalisation

 \section{Markov chains and tensor network renormalisation}

 In this section, we present a collective Monte Carlo update where, given a current configuration, tensor network renormalisation is used to propose a candidate and to decide whether it should be accepted or not.
 For the sake of concreteness, and with a view to the example computations that will be considered in the next two sections, we will focus on the Ising model on a square lattice.
 Generalisation to other nearest neighbour interactions, such as the Potts model, is immediate.
-Other setups, such as the \textsf{XY} model, triangular lattices, or systems of confined hard spheres will be discussed in Section \ref{sec:other-models}.

 We start by fixing some notation.
 A lattice will be denoted as $\Lambda = (V, E)$, where $V$ stands for its vertices, and $E$ for its edges.
 We will focus on systems made of two-state particles (classical spins) residing on the vertices.
-That is, the space of configurations will be $\Omega = \{-1, +1\}^{|V|}$.
+That is, the sample space will be $\Omega = \{-1, +1\}^{|V|}$.
 A spin at location $j \in V$ will be denoted by $\sigma_j$.